NoahJamesChristiansen/template-information-site/_docs/tutorial/images.md

 * ``assets/banner.jpg`` - The banner shown on the top navigation bar.
 This file should be no more than 100px tall (but at least 70px tall) and about 2000px long.
 I recommend saving as a ``.jpg`` file to reduce file size.
 This image will tile across the entire banner, so you can also opt for a tiled design.
 * ``assets/bottom_background.jpg`` - The banner shown on the bottom, in the footer.
 This file should be no more than 300px tall and about 2000px long.
 I recommend saving as a ``.jpg`` file to reduce file size.
+* ``assets/bottom_background_mobile.jpg`` - The banner shown on the bottom, in the footer, in mobile.
+Like ``assets/bottom_background.jpg``, but it's a special asset so that blurring is not run on mobile layouts.
+You should apply a blur filter in this image so that the whole image is blurred out.

 Here are what the images look like for reference: